CSR (Australian company): Wittenoom asbestos mine

 Meanwhile, CSR and the State Government Insurance Commission of Western Australia were engaged in a dispute as to which of them was responsible for payment of the damages to the workforce and their dependents, with CSR arguing that it was not responsible for liabilities sustained by its Midalco subsidiary.
-The two bodies finally reached agreement in early 1989 to share the costs of compensation (23).
-Fifteen million dollars would be paid out by each of them to cover damages for the seven-year period of operation of the Wittenoom mine, with an additional total of A$20 million payable to claimants who worked there before 1959 (23).
+The two bodies finally reached agreement in early 1989 to share the costs of compensation.
+Fifteen million dollars would be paid out by each of them to cover damages for the seven-year period of operation of the Wittenoom mine, with an additional total of A$20 million payable to claimants who worked there before 1959.
 By the end of that year, researchers at the Queen Elizabeth II Medical Centre, and the Sir Charles Gairdner Hospital, in Perth had estimated that a further 692 workers would fall victim to mesothelioma with another 183 cases of lung cancer to be expected.
-They predicted another 432 successful claims would be made, in addition to the 356 already accepted (24).
+They predicted another 432 successful claims would be made, in addition to the 356 already accepted.

-At the beginning of 1990, 322 workers had been compensated (25).
+At the beginning of 1990, 322 workers had been compensated.
 A few months later CSR made a partial re-entry into mining, when it bought up 48 quarries from the US ARC subsidiary of the British Hanson corporation.
-It also pulled out of a plasterboard joint venture with Redland Plasterboard (established in 1987) while retaining its Australian and New Zealand interests, through Monier PGH—a company with around half of the Australian roofing tile market (26).
+It also pulled out of a plasterboard joint venture with Redland Plasterboard (established in 1987) while retaining its Australian and New Zealand interests, through Monier PGH—a company with around half of the Australian roofing tile market.

 The mining and milling of blue asbestos at Wittenoom is as of 2004 the greatest single industrial disaster in Australia's history.

+CSR has to date not publicly apologised for its involvement in mining asbestos at Wittenoom.